lu-cs-sde/codeprober/docs/usage/download_and_run.md

 Once started, you should open [http://localhost:8000](http://localhost:8000) in your browser.
 When the page is loaded, you'll find a `Help` button on the right side which can help you further.
-See [Basic Usage](features.md) for what to do once inside CodeProber.
+See [Features](features.md) for features you can use once inside CodeProber.

 ## AddNum Compiler

 If you would like to try CodeProber but you don't have an analyzer or compiler of your own, you can use the latest version of [AddNum](https://github.com/lu-cs-sde/codeprober/blob/master/addnum/AddNum.jar).
-This is a very small program analyzer for a language that only supports additions and numbers.
+This is a very small example "compiler" for a language that only supports additions and numbers.
 Download it, and then run CodeProber with e.g:

 ```bash
 java -jar ~/Downloads/codeprober.jar ~/Downloads/AddNum.jar